kokoben/fingerprint_weather/README.md

 - Implement caching where location query responses are stored in a *SQL* database to speed-up subsequent searches (note: cache invalidation is not a requirement).

-- Added appropriate weather icon to location weather result.
+- Add an appropriate weather icon to location weather result (`show` template).
 See MetaWeather API documentation for details: <https://www.metaweather.com/api/>

 	**Hint**: Match `weather_state_abbr` with appropriate weather icon made available a: `https://www.metaweather.com/static/img/weather/png/64/?.png`.